netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 address.
 This would then trigger path validation and the attack can be averted.
-- If a QUIC(-MP) library cannot compare additional attributes (e.g. legacy library), the PAN layer (server side) should have an option to perform port mangling or IP mangling: when the PAN layer detects a new network address that differs only in the AS number from a previously seen address (IP/port are the same), then it should perform IP/port mangling, i.e. reporting a modified IP or
+- If a QUIC(-MP) library cannot compare additional attributes (e.g. legacy library), the SCION layer (server side) should have an option to perform port mangling or IP mangling: when the SCION layer detects a new network address that differs only in the AS number from a previously seen address (IP/port are the same), then it should perform IP/port mangling, i.e. reporting a modified IP or